collective-soundworks/soundworks/README.md

 ##### ServerCheckin

-The `ServerCheckin` takes care of the checkin on the server side.
+The `ServerCheckin` extends the `ServerModule` base class and takes care of the checkin on the server side.

 - `constructor(options:Object = {})`
   The `constructor` method instantiates the `ServerCheckin` module on the server side.
 It takes the `options` object as an argument, **that must have either a `seatmap` or a `numPlaces` property: these options are mutually exclusive, but one of them is required**.
 The properties supported by `options` are: